 Ring-fencing reduces the possibility that essential banking services used by ordinary depositors are put at risk by a failure in another part of the business or the global financial system.

-How will Barclays achieve ring-fencing?
+How has Barclays achieved ring-fencing?

 What activities can Barclays Bank PLC undertake that the ring-fenced bank cannot undertake?

-Barclays Bank PLC will offer clients access to a wider range of investment, risk and finance products, and to the broader geographical reach which they may require.
+Barclays Bank PLC offers clients access to a wider range of investment, risk and finance products, and to the broader geographical reach which they may require.
 It is able to do this because it will be permitted to carry out certain activities and services which our ring-fenced bank will not be permitted to undertake.
 These activities are known as “Excluded Activities” and “Prohibited Actions” and are described below, along with the benefits and risks arising from such activities.

 What are Excluded Activities and Prohibited Actions?

 Excluded Activities are defined by legislation as including the activities of “dealing in investments as principal” and “dealing in commodities as principal”.
-Dealing as principal means that Barclays Bank PLC will face risks of the sort detailed below, which arise from buying or selling securities and other financial products for clients and itself or other members of the Barclays Group, in its own name.
+Dealing as principal means that Barclays Bank PLC faces risks of the sort detailed below, which arise from buying or selling securities and other financial products for clients and itself or other members of the Barclays Group, in its own name.